zoe-pith/pith-site/sections/about.md

 I started working on Pzaz because I wanted to reimagine the worst food or beverage product I could find.
 After visiting hundreds of convenience stores and speaking to thousands of their customers, I realized that the murky and macho world of energy shots was wide open for competition.

 I developed Pzaz with a team of experts who share my obsession with revitalizing a truly dead retail category  and redefining what it means to be energized.
-We manufacture in the United States and currently sell exclusively at bodegas.
+We manufacture in the United States (with an old regional manufacturer for 5 Hour Energy, in fact) and currently sell exclusively at bodegas.
 We are lucky to be supported by an array of inspiring founders and investors. <br/><br/>

 # Food & Wine Magazine